aaronwhitesell/cspro-instrument-examples/README.md

 ## select-head

+* Demonstrate selecting head of household
 * Written using CSPro 7.7
-* Demonstrate selecting head of household

 ## add-another

+* Demonstrate prompting to add another household member
 * Written using CSPro 7.7

+## delete-person

-* Demonstrate prompting to add another household member
+* Demonstrate deleting a person
+* Includes logic from add-another
+* Written using CSPro 7.7